 Special mentions: Some other great Cafes in Arrowtown include Terra Mia and Postmasters Café both on Buckingham Street.
 If you’re after a café slightly outside of town and with great scenery – then, The Hole in One Café at Millbrook Resort is a fantastic option.
 There are also plenty of amazing cafes in Queenstown well worth checking out!

 Where to Stay in Arrowtown

-One of my favorites is Settlers Cottage Motel.
-This boutique motel is located in a historic building only a 5-minute walk from downtown Arrowtown.
-They have very few rooms that come in either studios or two-bedroom cottages.
-It’s great value especially considering you can sleep the entire family in the cottages.
+One of my favorite mid-range hotels is Settlers Cottage Motel.
+This boutique motel is located in a historic building that’s only a 5-minute walk from downtown Arrowtown.
+They have a limited selection of rooms that come in either studios or two-bedroom cottages and have free parking included.

-For a more luxurious stay, consider spending a few nights at the Millbrook Resort (yep, at the golf course.)
+For a more luxurious stay, consider spending a few nights at the Millbrook Resort (yep, remember the golf course with the epic views?).
 The resort is located on the outskirts of town and is pure luxury.
-With an indoor pool, outdoor jacuzzi, and the golf course at your front door, it’s one of the most luxurious places to stay in Arrowtown.
+With an indoor pool, outdoor jacuzzi, and the golf course at your front door, it’s easily one of the most luxurious places to stay in Arrowtown.

 Thanks for reading!

 There’s a coffee shop for every mood in Arrowtown.
 Plus, seeing as New Zealand is known for its excellent coffee you can be sure to have a great cup of coffee in all of the cafes in Arrowtown.
 Those were 5 of my favorite cafes in Arrowtown and I hope you will love them too.